-ORDINARY MIRACLES: THE PHOTO LEAGUE’S NEW YORK is a feature-length documentary film which tells the story of the rise and politically motivated fall of the Photo League, (1936-1951) which for fifteen years served as the center of the documentary movement in American photography at a time when the camera was held to be, in James Agee’s words, “the central instrument of our time.”
+ORDINARY MIRACLES: THE PHOTO LEAGUE’S NEW YORK is a feature-length documentary film about the rise and politically-motivated demise of the Photo League (1936-1951) an influential organization of amateur and professional photographers which for fifteen years functioned as the heart and soul of the documentary movement in American photography—a tumultuous period during which the camera was held to be, in the words of James Agee, “the central instrument of our time.”

-ORDINARY MIRACLES is built around a handpicked selection culled from the hundreds of images made by approximately sixty individual League photographers, fashioned into sequences designed around various subjects of League focus (Harlem, the Lower East Side, children at play, Coney Island, WWII).
-The previously under-reported contribution of Photo League trained war correspondents and combat cameramen who served in all branches of the armed services during WWII is rectified in an exciting sequence devoted to the Photo League’s war.
-The rich and evocative soundtrack is a blend of contemporary and vintage music: The Mills Brothers, The Ink Spots, Django Reinhardt, The Andrews Sisters, Fats Waller, Coleman Hawkins and Philip Glass.
+ORDINARY MIRACLES highlights a carefully curated selection from the thousands of images created by some sixty Photo League photographers, fashioned into sequences which focus on different neighborhoods and areas of New York City: the Lower East Side, Harlem, Times Square, the Bowery, Coney Island, and more.
+During World War II, Photo-League trained photographers and motion-picture cameramen served in all branches of the armed forces and in all theatres of the war, and their previously under-reported contribution to recording front-line combat as well as activities on the home-front, is rectified in an exciting sequence devoted to the League’s war.
+The film’s rich and evocative soundtrack skillfully blends contemporary and period music, and features The Mills Brothers, The Ink Spots, Django Reinhardt, Fats Waller, Glenn Miller and the Andrews Sisters, Coleman Hawkins, and Phillip Glass.

-ORDINARY MIRACLES, distributed by The Orchard, a pioneering independent music and video distribution company operating in more than 20 global markets, is available on iTunes.
+ORDINARY MIRACLES, distributed by The Orchard, a pioneering independent music and video distribution company operating in more than 20 global markets, is available on Amazon Prime, Apple TV and iTunes.